Cluster

 In case of master node hardware failure (in case when server is completely dead/destroyed):

-1. Login to remaining cluster slave node.
+- Log in to the remaining cluster slave node.

-2. Disconnect cluster master node (menu System/Cluster).
+- Disconnect the cluster master node (menu System/Cluster).

-1. Login to master node.
+- Log in to the master node.

-2. Delete old nonworking slave node (System/Cluster).
+- Delete the old nonworking slave node (System/Cluster).

-4. Create new cluster.
+- Create a new cluster.